-She is the former Deputy Chairman of the Royal Society of Arts, the University of Westminster and the Internet Watch Foundation which seeks to eradicate child sexual abuse from the internet.
+Suzy is the former Deputy Chairman of the University of Westminster, the Royal Society of Arts and the Internet Watch foundation.
+The latter is an organisation seeking to remove child sexual abuse from the electronic world.

-Through her open and honest speaking style, Suzy inspires and motivates her audience by telling people "how it is" and helping them to learn how to overcome their barriers to success.
-Suzy offers reflections from the stage to the boardroom about what she sees are the key traits needed to be effective in any job and how to overcome common barriers.
+Through her open and honest speaking style, Suzy inspires and motivates her audience by telling people “how it is” and helping them to learn how to overcome their barriers to success.
+Suzy offers reflections from the stage, and the nursery to the boardroom about what she sees are the key attributes needed to be successful and how to overcome common barriers

 “Suzy was Chair for the inaugural event in London of the KPMG forum Women in Aerospace, Defence and Intelligence.
 We had an international audience across government, the military and industry including guests from the U.S.Air Force and the Pentagon.
 Suzy chaired the event skilfully including sharing her own reflections on key issues in relation to women in leadership.”

 “Suzy gave a keynote address at a London event of the 30% Club.
 She spoke about how “you don’t always have to have a plan to succeed.”
 She shared how she came to prominence in a number of professions, not through setting a strategy but rather through a series of ‘lucky escapes’.
 Where one door closed another opened and Suzy exploited it.
 Our audience very much enjoyed Suzy’s keynote and took away a lot of learning.
 Suzy was engaging, humorous and brutally honest.
 I can honestly say I’ve never before introduced someone where my opening line is “between us we have 15 children…..!”